 A grade of incomplete in a nursing course must be requested by the student to the course instructor prior to the end of the semester and must be completed according to a time frame negotiated with course faculty.
-Incompletes must be converted to a grade within 30 calendar days after the semester or they are converted to "Fs."
-This 30-day period begins the day after the last day of the semester.
+Incomplete grade(s) will change to an 'F" and affect the student's GPA if not completed by the agreed upon completion date.

-See University Course Catalog regarding additional Academic Policies and Programs @ http://catalog.shawnee.edu/index.php?catoid-43
+See University Course Catalog regarding additional Academic Policies and Programs